 The definitive cure for cholangiocarcinoma is complete surgical resection.
-However, the majority of patients have inoperable disease at the time of presentation, with only 10-15% suitable for surgical intervention.
+However, the majority of patients have inoperable disease at the time of presentation, due to bilobar disease, vascular involvement, distant metastasis, or patient frailty.
+Only 10-15% of patients are suitable for surgical intervention and approximately 50% have recurrence after surgery within 5 years.

 Intrahepatic or Klatskin tumours require a partial hepatectomy and reconstruction of the biliary tree.
 In hilar cholangiocarcinoma, remant liver volume may be low and preoperative procedures, such as portal vein embolisation, may be needed to increase the liver volume.
-Patients with distal common duct tumours require a pancreaticoduodenectomy (termed a Whipple’s procedure).
+Patients with distal common duct tumours require a pancreaticoduodenectomy (either a Whipple’s procedure or a Pylorus preserving pancreaticduodenectomy (PPPD)).

 Most cases will end up only having palliative management.
 The palliative treatment options in cholangiocarcinoma include:

-- Surgery – Surgical bypass procedures may be required if the obstruction cannot be relieved by stenting
+- Surgery – Surgical bypass procedures by formation of hepaticojejunostomy may be required if the obstruction cannot be relieved by stenting

-Long term survival is generally poor and treatment should be aimed at good symptom relieving management.
+Long term survival is generally poor and treatment should be aimed at good symptom relief and palliative management.
 The average survival is 12-18 months from diagnosis, as most patients have unresectable disease at the time of presentation.

 In patients undergoing aggressive surgery, 5 year survival rates are 10-40%.
-Survival appears to be better for distal tumours compared to those involving the upper third of the biliary tree, which carries the worst prognosis.
+Survival appears to be better for distal tumours, at up to 54% at 5 years.